STAFF &

 Brad Canova is a Principal Software Engineer at The MITRE Corporation.
 He has lived in the Fredericksburg area for over 20 years.
 He grew up in central Pennsylvania on a farm and has had pets his entire life.
 He has been

-a member of the SPCA board since June of 2016.
+a member of the SPCA board since June of 2016, and president since 2024.

 Sarah Walsh has served in various roles at the Rappahannock United Way since 2004.
 Born and raised in England, she worked with UK based charitable organizations St Oswald’s Hospice, and OXFAM International.
 Sarah’s leadership journey has led her to serve on several boards and committees at the local, state and national level, including as a Commissioner to the Governor’s Advisory Board on National and Community Service, Fredericksburg SPCA, Volunteer Centers of Virginia, Virginia Credit Union Advisory Council, Rappahannock Electric Cooperative Community Grants Committee, and the Spotsylvania Education Foundation Board of Directors.